dougeby/IntuneDocs/intune/actions-for-noncompliance.md

     - **Retire the noncompliant device**: When the device is noncompliant, remove all company data off the device and remove the device from Intune management.
 To prevent accidental wipe of a device, this action supports a minimum schedule of **30** days.

-5. Configure a **Schedule**: Enter the number of days (0 to 365) after noncompliance to trigger the action on users' devices. (*Retire the noncompliant device* supports a minimum of 30 days.)
+5. Configure a **Schedule**: Enter the number of days (0 to 365) after noncompliance to trigger the action on users' devices.
 After this grace period, you can enforce a conditional access policy.
 If you enter **0** (zero) number of days, then conditional access takes effect **immediately**.
 For example, you can block access to corporate resources immediately if a device is noncompliant.

 6. When finished, select **Add** > **OK** to save your changes.